LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 This program solves the two separate problems first with ADAMS and then with BDF method, using a Fixed-point iteration and a Newton iteration for their nonlinear solvers, interchangeably.
-The first problem uses the SUNLINSOL_DENSE linear solver module via the CVode interface.
+The first problem uses the SUNLINSOL_DENSE linear solver module via the CVODE interface.
-Similarly, the second problem uses the SUNLINSOL_BAND linear solver module via the CVode interface.
-Additionally, this example occasionally provides a routine to CVode to compute the dense and banded Jacobian, respectively.
+Similarly, the second problem uses the SUNLINSOL_BAND linear solver module via the CVODE interface.
+Additionally, this example occasionally provides a routine to CVODE to compute the dense and banded Jacobian, respectively.

 The problems are run using scalar relative and absolute tolerances of